WildGums/Orc.CommandLine/README.md

 # Orc.CommandLine

-Command line arguments made easy
+Use command line the easy way.